 Working a bit more activity into your daily routine is a great way to move more without any additional cost.
 Walking up and down your stairs reaching up to get something off a tall shelf, or walking to the supermarket for your groceries all count as fitting more movement into your day.
 What’s more, there’s no membership or fancy kit required to do it (though if you’re planning on being on your feet for a while, supportive footwear can help).

 Local parks can be great spaces for moving in a number of ways, from going for a run to walking your dog.
 They also offer a way to take a break from long periods of staying indoors or working from home.
 Krisina runs in a park near her home, allowing her to be active as and when she feels she can be.

-If you find you are more motivated when you have company, you can also head out with members of your immediate household or support bubble for a breath of fresh air.
-Both local parks and natural walkways in your local neighbourhood are free to access and can offer the space to move more while social distancing.
+If you find you are more motivated when you have company, you can also head out with friends and family for a breath of fresh air.
+Both local parks and natural walkways in your local neighbourhood are free to access.